0xAX/linux-insides/SysCall/syscall-6.md

 }
 ```

-check that the given `soft` limit does not exceeds `hard` limit and in a case when the given resource is the maximum number of a file descriptors that hard limit is not greater than `sysctl_nr_open` value.
+check that the given `soft` limit does not exceed `hard` limit and in a case when the given resource is the maximum number of a file descriptors that hard limit is not greater than `sysctl_nr_open` value.
 The value of the `sysctl_nr_open` can be found via [procfs](https://en.wikipedia.org/wiki/Procfs):

 ```
 ~$ cat /proc/sys/fs/nr_open